-This 6-mile round trip hike starts above the banks of the Colorado River east of Moab, Utah, and travels up a scenic canyon alongside a much smaller stream.
+This 4.65-mile round trip hike starts above the banks of the Colorado River east of Moab, Utah, and travels up a scenic canyon alongside a much smaller stream.
 The trek terminates at a stunning 243-foot long natural bridge, the sixth largest natural rock span in America.
-The level dirt trail to Morning Glory Bridge ascends just 330 feet and offers plenty of serenity along the way.
+The level dirt trail to Morning Glory Bridge ascends just 300 feet and offers plenty of serenity along the way.

 Why is it called Negro Bill Canyon?
 William Granstaff settles in Moab in 1877, becoming the first non-Caucasian pioneer to do so.
 He had success ranching in the area that now bears his name.
 William Granstaff Campground adjacent to the trailhead inherited his given name, while Negro Bill Canyon took a more colorful title.
 If they ever decide to change the name, Granstaff Canyon has a nice ring to it.

 This single-track trail begins to the left of a year-round stream that produces plentiful plant life in Negro Bill Canyon, including poison ivy.
 Be on the lookout for those irritating leaves-of-three, especially if you venture off trail.
 The start of the hike is remarkably level allowing quick movement into this beautiful canyon.
 The steep walls of this north-south running trench provide good early morning and late afternoon shade.

-The trail widens 0.4 miles from the start, showing evidence that the canyon was previously open to 4X4 vehicles.
+The trail widens 1/3 of a mile from the start, showing evidence that the canyon was previously open to 4X4 vehicles.
 An outcropping on the left side of the trail looks as though it may have once been inhabited or at least used for storage.
-Continue along the east bank of the shallow creek.
-At 0.85 miles, the first noticeable elevation is gained as you ascend a short rise in the canyon floor.
+Continue along the east bank of the shallow creek. the first noticeable elevation is gained around the half mile mark, as you ascend a short rise in the canyon floor.
 Enjoy the nice views up and down canyon, and continue toward Morning Glory Bridge.